 Alcohol and Drug Assessment and Counseling

-Of course, there are many options for drug treatment at the addict’s disposal in Charlotte, but at the end of the day, individual substance abuse treatment and addiction counseling works best.
+Of course, there are many options for drug treatment at the addict’s disposal in Charlotte, but at the end of the day, individual substance abuse treatment, employee assistance programs, and addiction counseling works best.
 The importance of curbing addiction in the bud is that you get to avoid major health problems such as liver cirrhosis and eventually death.
 A drug counselor comes in very handy since they are in a better position to give you information that would help you in the fight against alcohol and drug addiction.
 You want to ensure that when you get back on track, you cannot relapse.
-Having individual therapy goes a long way in making sure of that.
+Having individual therapy and an employee assistance program goes a long way in making sure of that.
 Unlike group therapy, your needs, faults, triggers of addiction and fears are addressed specifically during the drug addiction counseling session.

 The ASAM Criteria Approach

 The ASAM criteria are a national placement set of standards that were found in the 1980s as a result of a collaboration that began around that time.
 The ASAM criteria are described as addiction treatment standards that were set to provide comprehensive services to individuals.
 The aim was to deliver effective drug treatment to addicts and ensure results were observed from the treatment.
 ASAM criteria are as best as it gets when it comes to placing individuals and adolescents who are using drugs into a certain treatment regimen.
 A question of how often you see a drug counselor is pretty much determined by the guidelines that will be used in your assessment.
 With its requirement being needed in almost every addiction treatment center, the ASAM criteria aids in:-

 - Placement of addicts according to their level of addiction.

 - Monitoring of a patient to determine whether they are getting better and should be released, continue staying the program or be transferred in another institution.

 - Determine patients with co-occurring conditions and what not.